anonymax25/anonymax25/README.md

-# Hello guys
+### Hello :)
+- 🔭 I’m currently working at school and at work
+- 🌱 I’m currently learning React Native

-## These are some of the languages I use
+### These are some of the languages I used in this year
 <a href="https://wakatime.com"><img src="https://wakatime.com/share/@Anonymax/92ec58e8-b0be-4c41-88f0-54f840c78cb6.png" height="320px"/></a>
 <!--
 **anonymax25/anonymax25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.